Lars Nootbaar Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The 9.3 strikeouts per nine innings put together by the Reds pitching staff ranks seventh in the league.
+- The Reds pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Reds have a 5.04 team ERA that ranks 28th among all MLB pitching staffs.
+- The Reds have a 5.11 team ERA that ranks 28th among all league pitching staffs.

+- The Reds will look to Lively (1-2) in his second start this season.

-- His last appearance came on Wednesday against the Colorado Rockies, when the righty went five innings, surrendering seven earned runs while allowing 10 hits.
+- The right-hander last appeared on Friday against the New York Yankees, when he tossed 5 2/3 innings, allowing two earned runs while giving up two hits.

 © 2023 Data Skrive.
 All rights reserved.